Private v. Confidential Resources

 Survivor Support and Advocacy

-The ADVOCATES for Survivors of Sexual Violence are available 24/7 for immediate support by texting or calling (484) 764-9242.
+The ADVOCATES for Survivors of Sexual Violence are available 24/7 during the academic year for immediate support by texting or calling (484) 764-9242.
 A female Advocate will answer, but male advocates are also available upon request.
 The Advocates are a group of Moravian College faculty and staff trained to listen and answer questions, provide information and resources, and even accompany survivors for medical treatment.
 Reports to the Advocates are handled in a manner designed to respect and maintain privacy to the degree possible; Advocates report aggregate statistical data to campus police and connect survivors with the Title IX Coordinator for access to additional resources, accommodations, interim measures, and resolution options.

 A number of confidential local, state, and national resources listed below are available to support survivors.
 The Advocates are trained and available to assist survivors in identifying and connecting with the best resource(s) for their specific needs.